 by Stan Zoller, MJE

-What started with a meeting with me, Illinois JEA State Director Brenda Field and Illinois State Rep. Elaine Nekritz (D-57) on Jan.
-11, culminated with the bill officially sent to Illinois Gov. Bruce Rauner on June 27.
+It started with a meeting with me, Illinois JEA State Director Brenda Field and Illinois State Rep. Elaine Nekritz (D-57) on Jan.
+11, and culminated with the bill officially being sent to Illinois Gov. Bruce Rauner on June 27.

 Under Illinois law, once the governor gets a piece of legislation that has passed both the House and Senate, he or she has 60 days to sign, veto or take no action on a bill.
 If the governor does not take any action, it becomes law.

-That means that Aug, 27 is the deadline for the fate of HB5902.
+That means deadline for the fate of HB5902 was Aug.
+27.

 Getting there, however, was a challenge, albeit an exhilarating one.